intermine/intermine-authorization-server/README.md

 |--------------|----------------|----------------------------------------------------|-------------|
 | flymine      | fmine          | authorization_code,password,refresh_token,implicit | READ, WRITE |

 ## Testing the App

-* Testing password Grant type to get access_token:
+1. Testing PASSWORD Grant type to get access_token.
-This is for testing purpose only and this grant type will not be present in live application of Intermine authorization server.
+This grant type is for testing purpose only and will not present in live application of Intermine authorization server.

-Make a post request into your rest client or by curl with following parameters
+Make a post request from your rest client or by curl with following parameters:
 ```
 url: http://localhost:8282/oauth/token
 Authorization: Basic Auth